 2. Reduce ATM Transactions

 ATMs are accessed by thousands of people every day making them vehicles for bacteria and viruses.
-Although most financial institutes keep sanitizers near their ATMs, they disappear into thin air very soon because a handful of Sri Lankans although educated in their minds are not so educated in their hearts. so keep a small bottle of sanitizer handy in your pocket or the handbag.
+Although most financial institutes keep sanitisers near their ATMs, they disappear into thin air very soon because a handful of Sri Lankans although educated in their minds are not so educated in their hearts. so keep a small bottle of sanitiser handy in your pocket or the handbag.

 Nevertheless, it’s best to minimize ATM transactions as much as possible by withdrawing extra cash in a single withdrawal.
 If you must access the ATM, see to it that you sanitize your hands as quickly as possible.

 We Sri Lankans can hardly get through the day without a good cup of Ceylon tea in the morning and evening.
 Tea keeps us energized and awake.
 Therefore, most offices in Sri Lanka serve tea to their employees twice a day.
 In my office, you can even borrow a cup if you don’t have your own.
 Now that is a risk because a COVID positive person may have drunk from the same cup before.
 Therefore, it’s strongly advisable to have your own cup.
 Also, a plate if your employer serves lunch.
 (I don’t have to talk about eating at restaurants, right?)